ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 * Must be added as value pairs of information.
 * Must be formatted in camel case style.

+When you add fields, notice that the maximum size of an AT event is 16K.
+{: important}

 Some fields:
 * [Optional] `resourceGroupId`: Set to the CRN of the resource group
 * [`Required for update action`] `updateType`: Indicate if it is a name change, description change, or other type Valid values are: `Name changed`, `Description changed`, and others (the services may have their own set of values and might vary per service)
 * [`Required for update action`] `initialValue`: Add the original value of the resource that is updated

+    When the data is PII or sensitive data, consider adding a reference ID so the user can easily identify it.
+Notice that you should not include in this field data that is sensitive or PII.

+    When the data is a script or file, consider adding the object name and version.

+    If you cannot reference by ID, version, or any other way data that is either too big in size or includes sensitive data, do not include this field.
+Document in your topic the reason why this information is not included so customers are aware as to why is not available.

 * [`Required for update action`] `newValue`: Add the new value requested in the action

+    When the data is PII or sensitive data, consider adding a reference ID so the user can easily identify it.
+Notice that you should not include in this field data that is sensitive or PII.

+    When the data is a script or file, consider adding the object name and version.

+    If you cannot reference by ID, version, or any other way data that is either too big in size or includes sensitive data, do not include this field.
+Document in your topic the reason why this information is not included so customers are aware as to why is not available.

 * [`Required for Watson services`] `platformSource`: Add the UI catalog name of your service, for example, `Watson Discovery` This helps users identify your events quickly by your service, since the platform_source value is shared across all Watson services.
 * [Optional] `customizationId`
 * [Optional] `environmentId`